rapmd73/Companion/README.md

 | assistant | These are example responses to the mockup questions.
 Sarcasm, humor, snark, any every other trait are represented here. |

 Typically there is only ONE system context, and multiple user/assistant pairs in a persona file.
 The more details and mock ups you provide ultimately yields a more life like persona.
+Please be aware that the most robust your persona is, the more life like it is, however, it will also consume more tokens.

 ## Open AI